top of page

 Through ritual, we link the micro to the macrocosm - the experience or story of the isolated individual to that of the Collective.
 We re-member that the work of living a human life is both a solitary & shared effort.

-The Ritual Theatre continues a lineage of remembrance inspired by South Indian traditions which honor theatre, dance & music along with all forms of art-making as aspects - that when seamlessly woven together, produce what we call "a whole work of art".
-While artists in India did and still do specialize in specific disciplines, it is categorically impossible to separate "theatre" from "dance", "performance" or "ritual".
-Instead, these are each recognized as aspects of a unified expression; any given form being a synthesis of these into its own particular language.
+The Ritual Theatre continues a lineage of remembrance inspired in particular by South Indian traditions in which theatre, dance, music along with all forms of art-making are seamlessly woven together, to create "a whole work of art".
+The notion of artistic disciplines being separate entities is not only foreign but unnatural to pre-colonial traditions around the globe.
+It's impossible to actually separate "theatre" from "dance", "performance" or "ritual".
+Instead, these are each recognized as aspects of a unified expression emerging from a shared ground; any given form speaking through its own unique language.

 Decolonizing Theatre

-Our ultimate intention in creating ritual theatre is to help reclaim "a village way of life" - one in which the arts are fundamental to the creation & maintenance of an authentic culture of place.
-In order to do this, we must first redefine what constitutes theatre, who makes it, who goes to see it, and why.
+"a village way of life" - one in which the arts are fundamental to the creation and maintenance of an authentic culture of place.
+In order to

 These are two starkly different paradigms: